Enterprise Unified Process: Overview

-Much of the difference between the EUP and software development processes such as RUP, AUP, and XP lie in their scope.
+Much of the difference between the EUP and software development processes such as DAD, Scrum, and XP lie in their scope.
 The scope of software development processes is the development of a single system, including at least one or more typically several production releases.
-Activities in the RUP/AUP/XP... take place in the context of a specific project.
 The EUP, however, is concerned more with issues that reach across multiple systems.
 It extends software processes to address enterprise issues.
 As such, it deals with concepts that do not apply to just a specific system.
 Some activities, therefore, will occur outside the context of a specific project.

 During the Inception phase of individual projects more detail may be added to the Enterprise Business Model (EBM) as project teams delve into the finer-grained details of their own business models.
 The team should start with the EBM as the base, explore the pertinent details for their project, and then provide feedback to the enterprise business modelers so that the EBM may be evolved.